volodya-renderberg/shape_keys_to_rig/README.md

  ![image](https://user-images.githubusercontent.com/22092835/61184976-40732200-a65c-11e9-8ad1-1267279212da.png)
  - The **Export active Shape Key** button will save only the active Shape Key to a text file.
  - The **Import active Shape Key** button will load the Shape Key into the active one if the Shape Key with the same name was previously written to the file.

+## Troubleshooting.
+- creation of auxiliary bones.
+  -
+- the creation of in-between Shape Keys.
+  -